lee-zhg/Intro-Watson-Translator/create-translator-instance.md

     }
     ```

-1. If the expected result were not returned, reset both `apikey` and `url` environment variable again.
+1. If the expected result were not returned, reset both `apikey` and `url` environment variable.

 ## Related Links